Betty Smith: A Tree Grows in Brooklyn

+soldiers fighting overseas.
+Hundreds of works ended up in the hands and hearts of servicemen, but reportedly "the most popular book of all seems to have been A Tree Grows in Brooklyn."
+So popular that Betty Smith received "some fifteen hundred letters" every year from soldiers.
+And as noted below, she would marry a serviceman and editor in 1943.

 In 1974, a second film adaptation was released.
 In the early 1950s, Smith teamed with George Abbott to write the book for the 1951 musical adaptation of A Tree Grows in Brooklyn.

 Tomorrow Will Be Better

-In 1947, Smith's second book Tomorrow Will Be Better was published.
+Smith's second book, Tomorrow Will Be Better, was published in 1947.
 Set in the tenements of 1920s Brooklyn, the novel presents a realistic portrayal of young adults who seek a brighter future.
 Published just four years after A Tree Grows in Brooklyn, the second book naturally drew critical comparisons to the first because both novels dealt with family life in Brooklyn and the struggle with poverty.
-Margy Shannon, the central character in "Tomorrow," is from a poor family with a dominant mother.
+Margy Shannon, the central character in Tomorrow Will be Better, is from a poor family with a dominant mother.
 She meets and is courted by Frankie, a fellow Brooklynite, also contending with poverty.
 They strive to improve their lot, attempting to overcome the many personal and financial obstacles in their way.

-Tomorrow was published to mixed reviews.
-It received a positive notice in The New York Times, which noted the work is noticeably different in spirit from Smith's first book and praised Smith's writing style as "remarkable for its unpretentiousness—an easy, tidy, direct kind of prose which calls no attention to itself."
-Other reviews, however, were less warm, often judging the novel as "gloomy."
+Tomorrow Will Be Better was published to mixed reviews.
+It received a positive notice in The New York Times, which noted the work is noticeably different in spirit from Smith's first book and praised Smith's writing style as "remarkable for its unpretentiousness—an easy, tidy, direct kind of prose which calls no attention to itself".
+Other reviews, however, were less warm, often judging the novel as "gloomy".

 Maggie-Now

-Maggie-Now was published in 1958.
+Smith's third novel Maggie-Now was published in 1958.